danielkinguk/discovery/README.md

 	- How much of this function can it do
 	- How do I communicate with the entity (and security for communications)
 	- Who made the registration (trust or no-trust authentication)
+- How is discovery achieved?
+- Where does Discovery fit in the overall workflow?

 Discovered Information may be further categorised as:
 - Mandatory or Optional